Interpolation of geo-referenced data for Python.

-An adaptation has introduced to address spherical equatorial coordinates effectively.
-Although the Boost library allows these coordinates to manipulated natively, the performance is lower than in the case of Cartesian space.
+An adaptation has been introduced to address spherical equatorial coordinates effectively.
+Although the Boost library allows these coordinates to manipulate natively, the performance is lower than in the case of Cartesian space.
 Thus, we have chosen to implement a conversion of Longitude Latitude Altitude (LLA) coordinates into Earth-Centered, Earth-Fixed (ECEF) coordinates transparently for the user to ensure that we can preserve excellent performance.
-The disadvantage of this implementation is that it requires a little more memory, as one more element gets used to index the value of the Cartesian space.
+The disadvantage of this implementation is that it requires fairly more memory, as one more element gets used to index the value of the Cartesian space.

 Geohashing is a geocoding method used to encode geographic coordinates (latitude and longitude) into a short string of digits and letters delineating an area on a map, which is called a cell, with varying resolutions.
 The more characters in the string, the more precise the location.